KrishnaSumanthG/RNN-LSTM-and-Fooling-Images-/README.md

 # RNN-LSTM-and-Fooling-Images-
-Implementation of RNN and LSTMs from scratch
+Implementation of RNN and LSTMs from scratch.
 Image Captioning; Combination of CNNs and LSTMs